Pooja113/Pooja113/README.md

 ### About Me
-🎓 MCA with a passion for software development and web technologies <br/> 💼 Full Stack Developer with 5 years of experience as a backend developer and has majorly worked with Nodejs<br/>
+🎓 MCA with a passion for software development and web technologies <br/> 💼 Full Stack Developer with 3 years of experience as a MERN Stack developer and has majorly worked with Nodejs<br/>
   - On the front end, I enjoy creating clean and intuitive user interfaces using modern frameworks and libraries like React.js, NextJs
   - On the back end, I am proficient in server-side technologies such as Node.js and ExpressJs, leveraging their power to develop efficient APIs and server logic.
-I have experience working with databases like MongoDB and MySQL, ensuring secure and seamless data management. <br />
+I have experience working with databases like MongoDB and PostgreSQL, ensuring secure and seamless data management. <br />
 🌱 Always learning and exploring new technologies to stay up-to-date <br />